Discover the masterful tradition of fine art portraiture,

 As a lady-in-waiting to Princess Elizabeth, she was with her in Kenya in February 1952 when news arrived that King George VI had died.
 She stayed close during those first emotional hours as the young Princess became Queen, and later accompanied Queen Elizabeth II on her long Commonwealth tour of 1953–54.

 After completing the portrait, I was graciously invited to visit Lady Pamela at her English estate, The Grove, in Oxfordshire, where I also had the pleasure of meeting her daughter, India Hicks, who had commissioned the work.
-This experience remains one of the most cherished moments in my career - a beautiful reminder of the personal connections that make portraiture so meaningful.

 “Dear Elke, this is MAGICAL.
 Truly.
 I am so touched by every little detail, thought, pastel stroke, and feeling of connection that you brought to life in this portrait.
 You have captured my mother.
 She will now be with me forever.
 Thank you so much.
+Much love, India

 NATASHA and REUBEN,